oliver-ree/figma-plugin-diagnostics/README.md

 ## Usage

+1. Make sure you have components in your Figma file (create them manually first)
-1. Run the plugin in Figma
+2. Run the plugin in Figma
-2. Click "Create Component" to add a reusable button component to your canvas
-3. The component will appear in your Assets panel for reuse across your design
+3. The plugin will show a list of all available components in your file
+4. Click on any component to create an instance of it on the canvas
+5. Use the "Refresh List" button if you add new components while the plugin is open